America's poor becoming more destitute under Trump: U.N. expert

 “There is no magic recipe for eliminating extreme poverty and each level of government must make its own good-faith decisions.
 At the end of the day, however, particularly in a rich country like the United States, the persistence of extreme poverty is a political choice made by those in power,” he said.

-Reporting by Stephanie Nebehay; editing by David Stamp
+Reporting by Stephanie Nebehay; editing by David Stamp and Andrew Bolton